bbros-dev/goose/book/src/cli.md

 To launch a Regatta, you first must start a Swanling application in Manager mode.
 All configuration happens in the Manager.
 To start, add the `--manager` flag and the `--expect-workers` flag, the latter necessary to tell the Manager process how many Worker processes it will be coordinating.
 For example:

 ```
-cargo run --features gaggle --example simple -- --manager --expect-workers 2 --host http://local.dev/ -v
+cargo run --features regatta --example simple -- --manager --expect-workers 2 --host http://local.dev/ -v
 ```

-This configures a Swanling Manager to listen on all interfaces on the default port (0.0.0.0:5115) for 2 Swanling Worker processes.
+This configures a Regatta leader to listen on all interfaces on the default port (0.0.0.0:5115) for 2 Regatta follower processes.

-## Regatta Worker
+## Regatta follower

-At this time, a Swanling process can be either a Manager or a Worker, not both.
-Therefor, it usually makes sense to launch your first Worker on the same server that the Manager is running on.
-If not otherwise configured, a Swanling Worker will try to connect to the Manager on the localhost.
+A Swanling process can be a raft leader or follower, not both.
+Leadership elections are determined by the raft protocol, and a `regatta` process/instance cannot be forced into leadership.
+Therefore, you can start instances in any order on any machine or container.
+If not otherwise configured, a Regatta follower will try to connect to the leader on the localhost.
 This can be done as follows:

 ```
-cargo run --features gaggle --example simple -- --worker -v
+cargo run --features regatta --example simple -- --worker -v
 ```

 In our above example, we expected 2 Workers.
 The second Swanling process should be started on a different server.
-This will require telling it the host where the Swanling Manager process is running.
+This will require telling it the host where the Regatta leader process is running.
 For example:

 ```
 cargo run --example simple -- --worker --manager-host 192.168.1.55 -v